zslucky/awesome-AI-books/README.md

 Welcome for providing great books in this repo or tell me which great book you need and I will try to append it in this repo, any idea you can create issue or PR here.

-Due to github Large file storage limition, all books pdf stored in gitlab repo, please also create PR using git-lfs for gitlab [repo](https://gitlab.com/zslucky/awesome-AI-books)
+Due to github Large file storage limition, all books pdf stored in **Yandex.Disk**.

 Some often used **Mathematic Symbols** can refer this [page](https://github.com/zslucky/awesome-AI-books/blob/master/math-symbols.md)